neoclide/coc.nvim/Readme.md

 - **Full LSP completion support**, especially snippet and `additionalTextEdit` feature, you'll understand why it's awesome when you experience it with coc extension like `coc-tsserver`.
+- **Asynchronous and parallel completion request**, unless using vim sources, your vim will never blocked.
 - **Does completion resolve on completion item change**.
-The detail from complete item is echoed after selected, we will have floating window for documentation when floating window is supported.
+The detail from complete item is echoed after selected, this feature requires `CompleteChanged` autocmd to work.
+- **Incomplete request and cancel request support**, only incomplete complete request would be trigger on filter complete items and cancellation request is send to servers when necessary.
 - **Start completion without timer**.
 The completion would start after you type first letter of word by default, and filtered with new input when completion finished, while some completion engine use timer to trigger completion and you